 The first priority when you arrive in Thailand is to sort out your work permit, which is issued by the Office of Foreign Workers Administration closest to your workplace.
 In effect, this means applying in your city or the regional office closest to your workplace if you’re in a more rural area.
 It's this work permit that ensures that you're registered for income tax - and without it you can not legally work.

 Once you send money to Thailand, consider using a money conversion service like Wise to avoid unfair exchange rates.
 There's a small transparent fee, and when your money is converted from one currency to another you’ll get the real exchange rate - the same one you can find on Google.
 Not only that, but Wise receives and sends money via local bank transfers instead of internationally, further saving you money by cutting out hefty international transfer fees.

 If your trip is short or opening a bank account in Thailand isn't an option, you can always withdraw money from your foreign account using a Thai ATM.
-Just keep in mind it'll be more favourable to agree to be charged in the local currency, not your home currency.
+Just keep in mind it'll be more favorable to agree to be charged in the local currency, not your home currency.